Weighted noncommutative regular projective curves: Weighted curves, and noncommutative -orbifolds

 \subsection{Acknowledgements}

-The author thanks Helmut Lenzing for drawing his attention to the paper~\cite{witt:1934} of E.~Witt, and also for giving him access to the slides~\cite{lenzing:2001}; there were also fruitful discussions about the ``correct'' Euler characteristic of noncommutative real curves.
-The author also thanks Dieter Vossieck for various useful critical comments on a former version.
+I thank Helmut Lenzing for drawing my attention to the paper~\cite{witt:1934} of E.~Witt, and also for giving me access to his slides~\cite{lenzing:2001}; there were also fruitful discussions about the ``correct'' Euler characteristic of noncommutative real curves.
+I also thank David Ploog and Dieter Vossieck for various useful critical comments, and an anonymous referee for her/his helpful proposals which lead to an improvement of the presentation.
+I am grateful to Osamu Iyama for his hospitality I could enjoy at the Graduate School of Mathematics of Nagoya University where the final version of the paper was produced.